eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 *Image of a photocell care of Adafruit. (<https://learn.adafruit.com/photocells/using-a-photocell>)*

 <img src="DHSIArduinoImages/pseudotheremin.jpg">

 *Diagram care of Simon Monk. (<https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/pseudo-theramin>)*

 * The piezo should still be connected to the Arduino from the last exercise.
 If not, reattach it to the breadboard and Arduino board.
 Connect one leg to digital Pin 2 and the other to GND.
 * Insert the photocell into the breadboard.
 Connect one leg to 5V.
-On a different numbered row on the breadboard, connect the other leg of the photocell, a 1k ohm resistor (brown-black-red) and analog pin A0.
+On a different row on the breadboard, connect the other leg of the photocell, a 1k ohm resistor (brown-black-red) and analog pin A0.
 * Connect the other leg of the 1k ohm resistor to GND.
 * Open [this sketch](sketches/pseudoTheremin.ino) and copy/paste the code into your IDE.
 * Compile and upload it.
 * Wave your hand or another object over the photocell to vary the pitch.
 Try moving your hand closer or farther away from the photocell.

 ####More Things to Try
 * Throwback to earlier today when we were blinking LEDs.
 This extra exercise will adjust the blinking speed of an LED with the help of a photocell.
 Connect an LED to pin 13 and GND as in the Blink exercise.
-Swap out your 1k ohm resistor for a 10k ohm resistor (brown-black-orange — yes, they are confusingly similar).
+Swap out your 1k ohm resistor for a 10k ohm resistor (brown-black-orange—yes, they are confusingly similar).
 Open the analogInput sketch by going to *File > Examples > 3.
 Analog > AnalogInput*.
 Upload and compile it.
 Have fun!

 ####Example Projects
 * Laser Trip Wire by Ronnie Tucker: <https://www.youtube.com/watch?v=efA9lwmE5zA>